 Granted, you probably won’t want to utilize this game on a hole where hole in one insurance is being offered (if applicable), nor do you want to make this game an all-day long affair due to time restraints: it’s best to choose a particular time during the outing to have them participate in “Choose Your Club.”
 We personally recommend holding the game sometime during the 18th hole — that way your players have already reached home stretch by the time the fun begins… and they’re free to head back to the clubhouse after their round of golf has ended and laugh about the antics of their fellow golfers over a meal and/or drink.

-Your golf tournament is quickly approaching, and as one of the prizes for your golf contests (hole in one contest, putting contest and/ or shootout), you’ve decided to team up with your local car dealership to insure a vehicle.
+Your golf tournament is quickly approaching, and as one of the prizes for your hole in one or putting contest, you’ve decided to team up with your local car dealership to insure a vehicle.
 Great choice!
 Want to give your new auto sponsor the biggest bang for their sponsorship buck?
 Here’s how…

 When insuring a vehicle at your golf tournament, you’ll want to have the dealership you’re working with, drive the vehicle that’s being offered out to the course.